Dan Miller (sportscaster): Television

-Miller also regularly appears via satellite to discuss the Lions on NFL Network's pre-game show NFL Game Day Morning during the "Word on the Street" segment.
+Miller regularly appears via satellite to discuss the Lions on NFL Network's pre-game show NFL Game Day Morning during the "Word on the Street" segment.

 Radio

 Since 2005, Miller has been the radio play-by-play announcer for the NFL's Detroit Lions as well the host of their official pre-game discussion show The Lions Roundtable on the Detroit Lions Radio Network, teaming with long-time color commentator Jim Brandstatter, and sideline reporter Tony Ortiz.
 Miller replaced longtime Lions play-by-play man Mark Champion.
 This is not Miller's first stint as a Lions broadcaster, however; he was the play-by-play announcer for pre-season games on the Detroit Lions Television Network from 2001 to 2003.

-Miller also hosts The Lions Review Show Mondays at 7:00 PM ET on WXYT-FM during the NFL season.
+Miller also hosts The Lions Review Show on WXYT-FM during the NFL season.

 Community involvement and awards

-Miller is an active member of the Detroit Sports Media (formerly Detroit Sports Broadcasters Association) founded in 1948 by pioneer Detroit Tigers announcer Ty Tyson.
+Miller is a member of the Detroit Sports Media (formerly Detroit Sports Broadcasters Association) founded in 1948 by pioneer Detroit Tigers announcer Ty Tyson.

 The Detroit Free Press named Miller the "best local TV sportscaster" for 2004.
 In 2013, Miller was awarded the Ty Tyson Award by Detroit Sports Media for excellence in sports broadcasting.